zurgeg/linux_rocksmith/guides/setup/arch-pipewire.md

 ## Installing RS_ASIO

-[Download](https://github.com/mdias/rs_asio/releases) the newest release, unpack everything to the root of your Rocksmith installation (`$STEAMLIBRARY/steamapps/common/Rocksmith2014/`)
+1. [Download](https://github.com/mdias/rs_asio/releases) the newest release, unpack everything to the root of your Rocksmith installation (`$STEAMLIBRARY/steamapps/common/Rocksmith2014/`)

-Edit RS_ASIO.ini: fill in `wineasio-rsasio` where it says `Driver=`.
+1. Edit RS_ASIO.ini: fill in `wineasio-rsasio` where it says `Driver=`.
 Do this for every Output and Input section.

 ## Set up JACK

-What we basically need to do is to select only one output and one input (2 inputs for multiplayer).
+What we basically need to do is to select only one output and just as much inputs as you need (1 input (eg. singleplayer) = 1 device; 2 inputs (eg. 2 Players) = 2 devices, etc.).
 I like to do this via `pavucontrol`, which works if `pipewire-pulse` is installed.

-Open pavucontrol ("PulseAudio Volume Control"), go to "Configuration" and make sure there's exactly one input device and one output device enabled.
+Open pavucontrol ("PulseAudio Volume Control"), go to "Configuration" and make sure the amount of enabled input devices matches the amount of inputs you want for Rocksmith.

-All available devices will automatically be tied to Rocksmith, and the game doesn't like you messing around in the patchbay (= it would crash often).
+All available devices will automatically be tied to Rocksmith, and the game doesn't like you messing around in the patchbay (= it's possible, but would crash often).

 # Starting the game